Around25/docker-precommit-base/README.md

 # docker-precommit-base

-A docker image that allows you to run pre-commit checks for Python, Node or Go
+A docker image that allows you to run pre-commit checks for Python, Node or Go in a Gitlab CI job.

 ## Usage